Compensation & Pension Exam for Veterans With PTSD: What to Expect

 - •If you do not recall specific information, do NOT guess.
-For example, if the doctor asks for a specific date of an injury and you don’t know, simply state that you are not sure or don’t remember.
+For example, if the doctor asks for a particular date of an injury and you don’t know, simply state that you are not sure or don’t remember.
 Only give specific information when you are absolutely sure of your response.

 - •About two weeks after your exam, request a copy of the C&P exam report and send a copy to your VSO or attorney.
 This can be done at the Release of Information Office at your regular VA Medical Center.